Park City graduate pleads guilty to disorderly conduct in harassment case

-Court documents indicate Pederson's misdemeanor could be removed from his records in one year if he follows the conditions of the agreement, which include paying an abeyance fee of $300, completing 25 hours of community service for a nonprofit, and writing a two-page letter on the effect of bullying and a letter of apology to the victim.
-He must also "maintain good behavior and have no violations of the law," according to court documents.
+Court documents indicate Pederson’s misdemeanor could be dismissed if he follows the conditions of the agreement, which include paying an abeyance fee of $300, completing 25 hours of community service for a nonprofit, and writing a two-page letter on the effect of bullying and a letter of apology to the victim.
+He must also “maintain good behavior and have no violations of the law,” according to court documents.

 Margaret Olson, the Summit County attorney, said that similar plea deals, including the lowering of charges from class A to class B misdemeanors, are common for first-time offenders.

 Hearings for Hall and Lukrich were continued to July 16.

 Pederson’s lawyer, Greg Skordas, said that the charge of disorderly conduct “more closely fit the conduct.”
 He said that he believes Pederson did not engage in sexual battery, but that the behavior was intimidating to the victim.
 He previously told The Park Record that he didn’t believe his client committed an illegal act and that he was disappointed that police pursued the situation as a criminal matter.
 He said he stands by that statement.